Killing of Peter Connelly: Trials

 On 11 November 2008, Owen, 36, and his brother Barker, 32, were found guilty of "causing or allowing the death of a child or vulnerable person".
 Connelly, 27, had already pleaded guilty to this charge.
-Earlier in the trial, Owen and Connelly had been cleared of murder because of insufficient evidence.
+Earlier in the trial, Owen and Connelly had been cleared of murder due to insufficient evidence.
 Barker was found not guilty of murder by a jury.

 A second trial took place in April 2009, when Connelly and Barker, under aliases, faced charges related to the rape of a two-year-old girl.
-The girl was also on Haringey's child protection register.
+The girl was also on Haringey's child protection register in 2007, when the abuse took place, and at the age of four, became the youngest witness to testify at the Old Bailey.
+Cross-examined by lawyers for the couple via video link, she used a doll and a stuffed toy to recreate the events of the incident.
 Barker was found guilty of rape, while Connelly was found not guilty of child cruelty charges.
 Their defence lawyers argued that this second trial was nearly undermined by bloggers publishing information linking them to the death of Peter, which could have prejudiced the jury.

 Sentencing for both trials together took place on 22 May 2009 at the Old Bailey.
 Connelly received a sentence of indefinite imprisonment for public protection, subject to a minimum term of five years.
-Barker was sentenced to life imprisonment for the rape, with a minimum sentence of 10 years, and a 12-year sentence for his role in the death of Peter, to run concurrently.
+Barker was sentenced to life imprisonment for the rape of the young girl, with a minimum sentence of ten years, and a twelve-year sentence for his role in the death of Peter, to run concurrently.
 Owen was also jailed indefinitely, with a minimum term of three years.
 The sentences were criticised as too lenient by the NSPCC's chief executive, and the Attorney General considered referring them to the Court of Appeal for review, but concluded that there was "no realistic prospect" of the Court of Appeal increasing the sentences.
 The three appealed against their sentences, Barker against both convictions and sentences.

 Owen's sentence was changed on appeal to a fixed six-year term.
 He was released in August 2011, but was recalled to prison in April 2013.
 Connelly was released on licence in 2013, but returned to prison in 2015 for breaching her parole; she became ineligible for review for two years.
-Barker had an application for parole turned down in August 2017.
 Connelly was refused parole for a third time in December 2019.
 In May 2022 it was reported that Connelly would be released from prison.

 On 7 July 2022, Connelly was given parole, but once again breached her licence conditions and was recalled to prison in September 2024.

+As of 2024, Barker's most recent application for parole (his fifth one) has been turned down, and he remains in prison.